github/semantic/docs/build.md

 Assuming you're on macOS, run the script located at ~script/bootstrap-bazel~.
 This uses Homebrew to install Bazel and creates the `.bazel-cache` directory.

-The first time you run `bazel build`
+The first time you run `bazel build`, it'll take some time, as Bazel will compile all of Stackage.
+Fear not: you won't have to do this again.

 ## `cabal` → `stack` cheatsheet